Incept5/cryptography-lib/README.md

 ## Modules

 ### Cryptography-Quarkus
 The `cryptography-quarkus` module is a specialized cryptography library tailored for Quarkus applications.
-It extends the functionality of the VeloPayments core library `org.incept5:cryptography-core` to provide a seamless and efficient cryptography experience within Quarkus projects.
+It extends the functionality of the Incept5 core library `org.incept5:cryptography-core` to provide a seamless and efficient cryptography experience within Quarkus projects.

 ### Cryptography-Sample-App
 The `cryptography-sample-app` module is a sample application specifically created for testing the cryptography capabilities of the Quarkus library.
 It serves as a practical demonstration of how to implement and leverage the features provided by the `cryptography-quarkus` module in a Quarkus environment.